Meech Lake Accord: Consensus at Meech Lake

-Believing that a constitutional agreement was possible, Mulroney called a conference with provincial premiers for April 30, 1987 at Willson House, located on the shores of Meech Lake, Quebec, in the Gatineau Hills.
+Believing that a constitutional agreement was possible, Mulroney called a conference with provincial premiers for April 30, 1987, at Willson House, on the shores of Meech Lake, Quebec, in the Gatineau Hills.
 In contrast to previous constitutional conferences, which tended to feature a multitude of bureaucrats and advisors, the 11 first ministers were the only participants at the bargaining table.
 Other officials were kept downstairs and the media was locked out of the negotiation process.

 Mulroney chaired the meeting, and agreement came quickly on the Supreme Court and immigration conditions, both of which were significantly an entrenchment of the status quo.
 The only agenda item added besides Quebec's conditions was Senate reform.
 After initially proposing abolition, Mulroney agreed to allow appointment from lists created by the provinces while awaiting further reform, which the provinces accepted.
 Changes to the amending formula and recognition of Quebec as a "distinct society" were the most contentious issues.
 Changes to the wording of the "distinct society clause" that also preserved rights for English and French minorities in other provinces gained acceptance by all representatives at the table.

 After nine hours, the premiers and Mulroney announced a consensus for constitutional reform had been reached amongst the first ministers.
 The consensus would encompass five main modifications to the Canadian constitution: